Ahmed Nimal: Career

 Mohamed Aboobakuru-directed Randhari was Nimal's only release of 2015.
 His portrayal of the character Razzaq, a ruthless father, along with the film received negative reviews from critics and did below average business at the box office.
 The following year, he directed and starred in the horror film E Re'ah Fahu (2016).
 Upon release, the film received negative response from critics and was declared a flop.
 His next appearance was Hussain Munawwar's Neyngi Yaaru Vakivee alongside Ahmed Azmeel and Aminath Rishfa.
 Critics panned the film and labelled his performance as "boring" while criticising the character development.
 Despite the negative reviews, the film did an average business at the end of its run.

 In 2023, Nimal played the role of a wealthy husband in Ali Seezan's erotic thriller Loabi Vevijje, which follows a married man who becomes infatuated with a woman after a one-night stand.
 The film which was announced in 2019, but halted due to COVID-19 pandemic, opened to generally positive reviews from critics, where as his performance received mixed reviews from critics.
 Aminath Luba reviewing from The Press found his performance to be "strictly average, nothing exceptional".
 Similarly, Ahmed Nadheem from Dhauru called his acting "not bad" and "generally okay".

-Personal life
+Personal life and death

 Nimal met actress Fathimath Rameeza during the filming of Maqsadhu (1987) although their romantic relationship started while shooting for the film Shakku (1988).

+On 31 December 2025, he suffered a stroke that led to his death on 26 February 2026.
+He was 62.